1. Talk to your child about their strengths, interests, and learning styles

 - Refer to SchoolFinder for information and to shortlist schools that meet your child's learning needs, knowing the CCAs, programmes and subjects they offer.
 Parents may also refer to the secondary schools' websites and visit their open houses.

-- Do note that school’s PSLE Score ranges can vary from year to year, since they depend on each cohort’s performance and choice patterns.
+- Do note that school's PSLE Score ranges can vary up to a few points from year to year, since they depend on each cohort's performance and choice patterns.

 PSLE Score ranges for individual secondary schools

 - The PSLE Score ranges for individual secondary schools are generated from students’ PSLE results and school choice patterns at the previous year's S1 Posting Exercise.
-They reflect the PSLE Score of the first and last student who have been posted into each school under the AL system.
-Slight fluctuations in schools' Cut-Off Points (COPs) can happen from year to year and would typically be by 1 point.
+They reflect the PSLE Score of the first and last student who have been posted into each school.
+Fluctuations in schools' Cut-Off Points (COPs) of up to a few points can occur from year to year.

-- Students and their parents can use the PSLE Score ranges as a reference when shortlisting secondary schools that would be a good fit for the student's overall learning needs, alongside other factors such as the schools' programmes or initiatives, Co-Curricular Activities, ethos and culture as well as home-school distance.
+- In shortlisting secondary schools, students and their parents should consider schools that would be a good fit for the student's overall learning needs, alongside other factors such as the schools' programmes or initiatives, Co-Curricular Activities, ethos and culture as well as home-school distance.

 Read this list of commonly asked questions and answers on PSLE Score ranges.